wei-hsuan-cheng/wei-hsuan-cheng-website/docs/source/index.rst

 Welcome to Wei-Hsuan's homepage!
 =============================================
-This is a experimental personal website for **Wei-Hsuan Cheng**, a MSc student at *department of biomechatronics engineering, national Taiwan university (NTU)*.
+This is an experimental personal website for **Wei-Hsuan Cheng**, a MSc student at *department of biomechatronics engineering, national Taiwan university (NTU)*.

 Wei-hsuan Cheng's research interest lies on ``control`` and ``robotics``, and the application of ``geometric algebra`` in robotics.